 Braddock Heights, MD

 Food for the Poor: In 2017 COTT supported the Food for the Poor initiative with the building of a single unit home (with sanitation) in the Caribbean or Latin America.
 We learned about Food for the Poor from Reverend Holly when she visited us in April 2017.
 The cost to provide safe housing for a family is $3600 and what a difference it can make in the lives of children and their parents, currently living in hazardous makeshift housing conditions!
-To support this project, donations of any size are welcome (designate 'Food for the Poor' on the memo line of your check or with a note accompanying cash donations.
+To support this continuing project, donations of any size are welcome (designate 'Food for the Poor' on the memo line of your check or with a note accompanying cash donations.
 To learn more about Food for the Poor visit: www.foodforthepoor.org.